Pelvic Inflammatory Disease

 What is pelvic inflammatory disease?

-Pelvic inflammatory disease (PID) is a serious infection of a woman's uterus, fallopian tubes, or ovaries.
-If it's not treated right away, PID can cause scar tissue in the pelvic organs and lead to infertility.
-It can also cause other long-term problems, such as pelvic pain and tubal (ectopic) pregnancy.
+Pelvic inflammatory disease (PID) is an infection of your uterus, fallopian tubes, or ovaries.
+If it's not treated right away, PID can cause scars in the fallopian tubes.
+This can make it harder to get pregnant.
+It can also cause other long-term problems, like pelvic pain or tubal (ectopic) pregnancy.